Yellow foot tortoise for sale

 For proper growth as well as egg production, proper dietary calcium ratios are necessary.
 Powdered calcium can be sprinkled on all foods once a week to help meet these requirements.
 Provision of a cuttlefish bone, which can be gnawed if required, is also recommended.
 The substrate of choice is cypress mulch or something possessing the same humidity holding properties in order to keep their shells/skin from drying out in captive conditions.
 In outdoor pens in areas of high sand content, food should not be placed directly on sandy soil.
 Sand can build up in the tortoises GI tract leading to possible impaction and even death.
 A completely separate sand-free area in the habitat should be utilized to feed.

-MEDICAL NOTES: As with all species of turtles and tortoises, wild caught animals should be avoided.
+As with all species of turtles and tortoises, wild-caught animals should be avoided.
 In particular, freshly imported Yellow-foots are noted for difficulties in acclimating them to captivity.
-Wild caught specimens often exhibit a fading sydrome resulting in death even with aggressive medical care.
+Wild caught specimens often exhibit a fading syndrome resulting in death even with aggressive medical care.
 If possible, only captive born specimens should be considered.

 Well acclimated Yellow-foot tortoises do not pace or move around as much as most tortoises but tend to be ravenous feeders.
 This can result in obesity.
 Careful watch should be kept on their weight and any loss or sustained gain in a non-actively growing animal should be noted and addressed.

 This species does not hibernate in nature.
 Facilities should be provided for the continued health and well being of the tortoise indoors in cooler conditions.